 - Intimate partner classification is based on the closest relationship between the victim and primary offender.

-- Rates are calculated using population estimates from June at the start of the financial year period.
+- Rates are calculated using population estimates from June at the start of the financial year period (due to limited data availability).

 - The rate for intimate partner homicide victimisation is calculated as the number of victims of all ages divided by the number of people aged 18 years and over in remoteness area.
 This results in a rate more representative of the population which is most affected (people aged 18 years and over).